 History is also popular at A level where students have nine lessons a fortnight.
 All groups have two teachers.
 We have begun our new A level course in September 2015 and have chosen to study modern American and Russian History alongside Tudor History.

-Members of the department are also involved with teaching government and politics A level, sociology A level, critical thinking AS and the EPQ (Extended Project Qualification).
+Members of the department are also involved with teaching government and politics A level, sociology A level and the EPQ (Extended Project Qualification).

 For more information about each key stage, please click on each of the sections below.